CGDB Diffuse glazing submission process

 There are currently four CGDB releases per year.
 Data submitters should follow the schedule below for their data submission.
 Due to the short processing time, we will no longer accept more than 40 submissions or requests for modification/change from each manufacturer, in each cycle.

 |Data Goes to Peer Review

 LBNL is working on measurement procedures for different scattering products.
 After the publication of measurement procedure(s), an inter-laboratory comparison (ILC) will be conducted.
 The ILC is expected to be completed, and a full report published, within a year of its commencement.
 Upon completion of a successful ILC, with at least 1 commercial laboratory showing competence, commercial measurement of scattering systems will be approved.

 Currently, LBNL is measuring optical properties of scattering products for a number of different materials and product types.
-Please send your request with completed submission form.
-Please contact CGDB@lbl.gov for a quote, lead time, and shipping address of your samples.
+Please send your request with completed submission form that is available from the Related downloads area below.
+The file has a file version number in it so you can see if it has changed since you last used it.
+Please contact [email protected] for a quote, lead time, and shipping address of your samples.